accodeing/fortnox-api/README.md

 ## Testing
 This gem has integration tests to verify the code against the real API.
 It uses [vcr](https://github.com/vcr/vcr) to record API endpoint responses.
 These responses are stored locally and are called vcr cassettes.
 If no cassettes are available, vcr will record new ones for you.
 Once in a while, it's good to throw away all cassettes and rerecord them.
 Fortnox updates their endpoints and we need to keep our code up to date with the reality.
 There's a handy rake task for removing all cassettes, see `rake -T`.
 Note that when rerecording all cassettes, do it one repository at a time, otherwise you'll definitely get `429 Too Many Requests` from Fortnox.
 Run them manually with something like `bundle exec rspec spec/fortnox/api/repositories/article_spec.rb`.
 Also, you will need to update some test data in specs, see notes in specs.

+### Seeding
+There's a Rake task for seeding the Test Fortnox instance with data that the test suite needs.
+See `rake -T` to find the task.

 ## Rubocop
 When updating Rubocop in `fortnox-api.gemspec`, you need to set the explicit version that codeclimate runs in `.codeclimate.yml`